fabric8io/fabric8/docs/getStarted/index.md

 #### OpenShift / Kubernetes setup

 First you need an OpenShift or Kubernetes environment, which can be setup in multiple ways.
-For a quick start choose one of these two recipes:
+For a quick start choose one of these recipes:

 * [**Vagrant**](vagrant.html) - OpenShift Origin